-When regime can change, agents treat a tax cut as an increase in wealth because they place positive probability on switching to regime 2 (PM/AF), where taxes are exogenous.
+When regime can change, agents treat a tax cut as an increase in wealth.
+Because they place positive probability on switching to regime 2 (PM/AF), where taxes are exogenous, the current tax reduction exceeds the expected present value of tax increases in the future.
 A switch to regime 2 with fixed taxes brings with it a discrete devaluation of government debt through an increase in the price level.
 Higher wealth increases aggregate demand and the current inflation rate in this economy with a fixed supply of goods [figure 1].

-With $\alpha_1(1) = 1.5$ in regime 1, monetary policy reacts to the higher inflation rate by sharply raising the nominal interest rate.
+With $\alpha_1(1) = 1.5$ in regime 1, monetary policy reacts to the higher inflation rate by raising the nominal interest rate.
 This creates an expectation that inflation will remain above its stationary level in regime 1, which is consistent with the anticipated debt devaluation.
 With the impulse response functions conditional on regime 1, active monetary policy propagates the transitory tax cut, generating persistently higher inflation and nominal rates.
 The persistence is so strong that variables remain away from their pre-shock levels over 10 periods after the tax cut.